 Preventing Falls in Older Adults Who Take High-Risk Medicines

 If you take a medicine that may make you feel confused, drowsy, or dizzy, pay attention to how it affects your balance and how it makes you feel.
-Take extra care to prevent a fall.
-A fall can lead to serious problems that can change your quality of life.
+When you know what to expect from your medicines, you can take extra care to prevent a fall.

 - Find out if a treatment without medicine might work for you.

-- Use one drugstore, if possible.
-Before filling a new prescription, give the pharmacist your list of medicines.
+- Use one drugstore, if you can.
+Before you fill a new prescription, give the pharmacist your list of medicines.
 Ask about possible interactions with anything you are taking.
 If you use more than one drugstore, make sure each one has your list.

 - Stand up slowly.
 After you stand up, stay still for a few seconds before you move.
 If you feel dizzy, don't try to walk.